brainlid/langchain/README.md

   |> LLMChain.run()
 ```

+### Bumblebee Chat Support

+Bumblebee hosted chat models are supported.
+There is built-in support for Llama 2, Mistral, and Zephyr models.

+Currently, function calling is NOT supported with these models.

+    ChatBumblebee.new!(%{
+      serving: @serving_name,
+      template_format: @template_format,
+      receive_timeout: @receive_timeout,
+      stream: true
+    })

+The `serving` is the module name of the `Nx.Serving` that is hosting the model.

+See the `LangChain.ChatModels.ChatBumblebee` documentation for more details.

 ## Testing

 To run all the tests including the ones that perform live calls against the OpenAI API, use the following command: